shivshankardayal/full-website/books/dsa/source/intro.rst

 There are two ways to measure time complexity.
 One is called big-O notation and another is called amortized complexity.
-These notations are typically wrtten as :math:`O(n)`.
+These notations are typically wrtten as :math:`O(n), \Omega(n)` and :math:`\Theta(n)`.
+The symbol:math:`O` was first introduced by number theorist Paul Bachmann in 1894, in the second volume of his book Analytische Zahlentheorie ("analytic number theory").
+The number theorist Edmund Landau adopted it, and was thus inspired to introduce in 1909 the notation :math:`o`; hence both are now called Landau symbols.
+The big :math:`O` was popularized in computer science by Donald Knuth, who re-introduced the related Omega and Theta notations.Knuth also noted that the Omega notation had been introduced by Hardy and Littlewood under a different meaning ":math:`\ne o`" (i.e. "is not an :math:`o` of").

 There are three types of complexities of an algorithm.
 Best case, average case and worst case.
 In :math:`O(n)` notation worst case performance of an algorithm is considered.
 However, an amortized complexity does not work like that.
 In an algorithm an operation may be costly but then its